Scheduled containers

-Levv allows you to schedule the scaling of your applications, reducing their footprint outside of business hours.
+Levv allows you to configure the uptime of your applications by scheduling a start and end time, reducing their footprint without impacting your use-case.
 You can scale the number of replicas down to avoid unnecessary consumption of ressources, and even scale them down to 0 to avoid any costs when your application is not running.

 To configure the scheduling of your application, you can use the following labels: